Natinael13/Sat-solver/README.md

 # Sat-solver
-Search for a satisfying assignment—that is, a mapping of Boolean variables to Boolean values that makes a formula true using continuations.
+Search for a satisfying assignment of Boolean variables to Boolean values for a given formula.